hstsethi/awesome-j2me/readme.md

 > An awesome list about Java platform Micro edition[(J2ME)](https://en.wikipedia.org/wiki/Java_Platform,_Micro_Edition), a Java specification designed for old keypad phones and PDAs.
 MIDP is used to create Midlets, which have `.jad` or `.jar` extension, and run on platforms like old keypad phones or PDAs.

+Please give it a star(⭐) to support the development.

 ---